fommil/fpmortals/manuscript/wip.md

 As a realistic example for `Monoid`, consider a trading system that has a large database of reusable trade templates.
-Creating the default values for a new trade involves picking a sequence of off-the-shelf templates and combining them with a "last rule wins" merge policy in case of conflict.
+Creating the default values for a new trade involves selecting and combining templates with a "last rule wins" merge policy (e.g. if templates have a value for the same field).

-We'll create a simple template to demonstrate the principle, but keep in mind that a realistic system would have hundreds of parameters within nested `case class`.
+We'll create a simple template schema to demonstrate the principle, but keep in mind that a realistic system would have a more complicated ADT.

 {lang="text"}
 ~~~~~~~~